Cabalbl4/pseudonimizr/README.md

 **languages** - same as LANGS param, missing header will be treated as AUTO

 **mode** - same as *format* param

-Body is the plain text file
+Body is the desired data to anonimize

 Successful call will return anonimised document and status 200;
 Non 200 status means error (400 - bad parameters, 500 - other problems)